Call us now:

 When a company holds a BOI promotion, the dissolution process requires an additional notification step.
 The liquidator must inform the BOI that the promoted activity is ending.
 The BOI will then request the submission of any remaining reports and confirm that all project-linked incentives have been closed.
 This confirmation is necessary before the company moves on to the tax and DBD stages.

-For companies operating under a Foreign Business License, the Ministry of Commerce must also be notified.
-The liquidator must confirm that all restricted business activities have stopped and that all foreign workers’ permits have been cancelled.
-Although the Foreign Business Act does not provide a specific dissolution procedure, this notification is required in practice to ensure that the licence is properly withdrawn before the company’s liquidation is finalised.
+For companies operating under a Foreign Business License, the liquidator must also notify the Ministry of Commerce.
+The liquidator must confirm that the company has stopped all restricted business activities and has cancelled all foreign workers’ permits.
+Although the Foreign Business Act does not set out a specific dissolution procedure, authorities require this notification in practice to ensure that they properly withdraw the licence before finalising the company’s liquidation.

 Handling contracts, leases and liabilities during dissolution of a company and liquidation

-Another important aspect of the dissolution of a company in Thailand concerns ongoing contractual relationships.
-Many companies maintain long-term leases, service agreements, franchise contracts, supplier contracts or distribution partnerships.
+Another important aspect of dissolving a company in Thailand concerns ongoing contractual relationships.
+Many companies maintain long-term leases, service agreements, franchise contracts, supplier contracts, or distribution partnerships.
 The liquidator must review each contract to determine whether termination is possible and whether penalties apply.
 Under Thai law, liquidation does not automatically cancel commercial agreements.
-A formal termination notice is required, and the other contracting party may raise claims if the early termination creates a loss.
-This is particularly relevant for office and warehouse leases, which often contain clauses requiring early termination fees or mandatory notice periods.
+The liquidator must issue a formal termination notice, and the other contracting party may raise claims if early termination causes a loss.
+This issue proves particularly relevant for office and warehouse leases, which often include clauses that require early termination fees or mandatory notice periods.
 If the company simply vacates the premises without legal termination, the landlord may pursue damages.

-Outstanding liabilities must also be addressed.
-The liquidator must examine all bank loans, credit facilities, guarantee obligations, and unpaid invoices.
-Creditors have priority over shareholders, and assets cannot be distributed until all claims are settled.
-If a company has pending litigation, the liquidation cannot be completed until the case is resolved or an agreement is reached.
-This illustrates why the dissolution of a company in Thailand requires careful coordination between accountants, auditors, lawyers and management.
-Each liability must be handled properly to avoid legal exposure for directors and ensure the final DBD removal is accepted without objection.
+The liquidator must also address outstanding liabilities.
+They must examine all bank loans, credit facilities, guarantee obligations, and unpaid invoices.
+Creditors take priority over shareholders, and the company cannot distribute assets until it settles all claims.
+If the company faces pending litigation, the liquidation cannot be completed until the parties resolve the case or reach an agreement.
+This situation illustrates why dissolving a company in Thailand requires careful coordination among accountants, auditors, lawyers, and management.
+Each party must handle every liability properly to avoid legal exposure for directors and to ensure that the DBD accepts the final removal without objection.

 Conclusion